 In 1990, Ed Bopp created Fusion Color Guard, Inc., as a spin-off of Colonial Brigade – a program he started back in 1976.
 The name “Fusion” was chosen because it meant “joining two more things together to form a single entity.”
 Throughout their first few years of existence, Fusion had both an A Guard and welcomed Fusion Jr. Fusion Jr celebrated numerous successful seasons with promotion from Jr to Novice and then into the A Class.

 Ed continued as Director of the organization and welcomed his daughters Jennifer and Lisa to assist in running the programs.
 Jennifer Bopp became Assistant Director in 2005 and from 2010-2014 was Director of the guard.

-With a few extra months to plan, the design team has its sights on something truly spectacular for Fusion 2022 – come be a part of it.
-Join us for one of our spin clinics this summer and plan to attend auditions this fall.
+The design team has its sights on something truly spectacular for Fusion 2024 – come be a part of it.
+Join us in 2024 and plan to attend auditions this fall.

 The History of Fusion Winter Guard